 There are a few ways to increase time on site.
 It is a delicate balance between providing easy-to-digest content while still giving a user what they are looking for.

-Time on site tips include:
+Tips for improving time on site include:

-- Engaging introduction to keep users reading
+- An engaging introduction to keep users reading

 - Breaking up large paragraphs to make content easier to read